sagemath/sage-archive-2023-02-01/src/doc/en/developer/sage_manuals.rst

 Syntax highlighting Cython code
 -------------------------------

-If you need to put :ref:`coding-in-cython` code in a ReST file, you can either precede the code block by ``.. code-block:: cython`` instead of the usual ``::`` if you want to highlight one block of code in Cython, or you can use ``.. highlight:: cython`` for a whole file.
+If you need to put :ref:`Cython <chapter-cython>` code in a ReST file, you can either precede the code block by ``.. code-block:: cython`` instead of the usual ``::`` if you want to highlight one block of code in Cython, or you can use ``.. highlight:: cython`` for a whole file.